-Divers re-enter cave in Thailand to search for 13 cut off by floods
+Divers searching Thai cave for 12 boys cut off by floods for three days

 “We hope that the water level has gone down, but we will have to see,” he said.
 “Today we will try to find passages under the water that hopefully will lead to other chambers.”

 The cave complex extends several miles and has wide chambers and narrow passageways with rocky outcrops and changes in elevation.

 Still, officials have said they are hopeful the boys found a safe space away from the floods.

 Rising waters on Monday evening frustrated efforts to search further in the cave, and the efforts were halted temporarily.

 Parents waited overnight in tents outside the cave entrance as rain poured.

 Medics sat in a tent nearby, and bicycles and backpacks the boys left behind remained at the entrance.

 Lt Naponwath said on Monday that other shoes and bags belonging to the group had been left in a cave chamber.
-“We believe the students have gone farther in,” he said.

 Authorities have said footprints and handprints were found inside the cave complex, and that tourists trapped there by past floods have been rescued after the waters receded.